 1. Not intended for medical data capture

-- Easy drop down menus: Seamlessly set field validations and limits when designing forms to enhance your data input accuracy.
+- Ability to set up field validations and limits when designing forms to enhance your data input accuracy.

-- Standardization features: All data on Castor EDC is stored in a central database in a standardized format.
+- Ability to collect data in standardized format.
 This enables researchers and their colleagues to easily reuse data for replication and meta-analyses, combine datasets, and test new hypotheses (greatly reducing data waste and increasing the impact of research data!)

 2. Not designed with researchers in mind